BOOK A WILD VOICES FOR KIDS PROGRAM!

 • Students will utilize skills with their senses in visual and auditorial.

-• Participate in a nature walk survey for toads, turtles, salamanders and newts, invasive bull frogs, vegetation and looking for juveniles.
+• Participate in a nature walk survey for toads, turtles, salamanders and newts, invasive species, vegetation and looking for juveniles.

 • They will learn similarities and differences between species.
 Basic features and identification.